sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Iconic font set, web files
+Short desc    : Iconic font set, web files
 URL          : http://fontawesome.io
-Лицензия     : OFL and MIT
+License      : OFL and MIT
-Описание     : Font Awesome gives you scalable vector icons that can instantly be
+Descript     : Font Awesome gives you scalable vector icons that can instantly be
              : customized — size, color, drop shadow, and anything that can be done with the
              : power of CSS.
              :